Laterat/wireframing/README.md

 ## What Type of Wireframe Is This?

 The wireframe created in this project using Figma is a **High-Fidelity Wireframe**.
 It includes structured layouts, clear navigation flow, and simulates realistic interface elements.
 This level of detail makes it suitable for communicating the final design to developers or stakeholders and for usability testing.
+## Wireframing Tools

+There are several wireframing tools available that help designers and developers create visual structures of their applications.
+These tools range from basic sketching apps to advanced UI/UX design platforms.

+### Popular Wireframing Tools

+- **Figma**: A web-based design tool known for its collaborative features and ease of use.
+- **Sketch**: A macOS-based design app commonly used by UI designers.
+- **Adobe XD**: A powerful prototyping and design tool from Adobe, suitable for designing interactive wireframes.
+- **Balsamiq**: A rapid wireframing tool that focuses on low-fidelity wireframe creation.
+- **Axure RP**: An advanced tool that supports wireframing and prototyping with dynamic content and logic.

+### Why Figma is Recommended

+Figma is a highly popular and powerful wireframing and UI/UX design tool.
+It is especially well-suited for teams and frontend developers due to the following features:

+- **Cloud-Based Collaboration**: Allows multiple team members to work on the same file in real time.
+- **Cross-Platform**: Works directly in the browser, no installation needed.
+- **Component System**: Lets users reuse and update components easily.
+- **Interactive Prototypes**: Users can create clickable prototypes to simulate user flows.
+- **Version History**: Keeps track of changes and allows reverting to previous versions.

+Figma simplifies the wireframing process and bridges the gap between design and development through its clear visual interface and collaborative workflow.